This is how you do your thesis

 The thesis template guides you in the process of writing the written report for your thesis.
 The template can be used directly as the basis of a thesis, but you must remember to save it by the headline fo your own thesis, e.g. Surname_Name of the thesis.

 The practical piece of work – a guidebook, device, event, training module, sculpture, work community development project, etc. – related to the thesis does not constitute the entire thesis, even if it meets the highest standards and comes in extremely useful.
 The client is usually more interested in the application, the finished product, but a report is always written to describe the process leading to the outcome.
-The report is the piece of work which shall be bound in covers and evaluated.
+The report is the piece of work which shall be published online and evaluated.
 Therefore, it is important that all the work you have done is documented in the report as well as possible – in the body of text or in the appendices.
 Reporting skills are essential in working life.

 Two basic things about writing: